 Contaminant concentrations in the groundwater will not immediately comply with the groundwater ARARs under the No Action alternative or the Presumptive Remedy alternative.
-However, the institutional controls proposed by the Presumptive Remedy alternative will restrict the ingestion of groundwater, which is the only pathway that poses a potential risk to human health at this AOC.
+However, the institutional controls proposed by the Presumptive Remedy alternative will restrict the ingestion of groundwater, which is the primary pathway that poses a potential risk to human health at this AOC.
 Further, groundwater monitoring will be conducted to assure that there is no further contaminant migration and that groundwater standards will be achieved over time.

 3. Long-term Effectiveness and Permanence

-Due to the potential for future groundwater ingestion and potential production of leachate, the No Action alternative would not allow for reliable protection of human health and the environment in the long term.
+Due to the potential for future groundwater and soil ingestion, the No Action alternative would not allow for reliable protection of human health and the environment in the long term.

-The consolidation of debris and the installation and maintenance of a lowpermeability soil cover will reduce water infiltration and eliminate contact with the landfill mass.
+For the Presumptive Remedy alternative, the installation and maintenance of a low-permeability soil cover will reduce water infiltration and eliminate contact with the contaminated soil and landfill mass.
 This action coupled with the long-term monitoring program of the groundwater, surface water, sediment and biota is the most aggressive approach to containment and reliable long-term protection of human health and the environment.